 Case Study Of A Service-To-Product Model: GoViral

-Claus Moseholm and Jimmy Maymann of GoViral, a Danish company created in 2003 to harness the then-emerging power of the internet to deliver advertisers’ video content in viral fashion, funded their company’s growth with the proceeds of one successful viral video campaign after another.
+Danish entrepreneurs Claus Moseholm and Balder Olrik founded GoViral, a Danish company in 2003 to harness the then-emerging power of the internet to deliver advertisers’ video content in viral fashion.

-In 2011, after having turned their service business (creating and hosting viral video campaigns) into a product platform that stood on its own, GoViral was sold for $97 million, having never taken a single krone or euro of investment capital.
-Just what Bill Gates had done decades earlier, with his transition from writing operating systems for early PC makers into selling application software in shrink-wrapped boxes!
+Just what Bill Gates and Paul Allen had done decades earlier, with their transition from writing operating systems for early PC makers into selling application software in shrink-wrapped boxes!

 Customer-Funded Models In Action

-These five customer-funded models have been proven to work over time.
+These five customer-funded models are nothing new, but they’ve been proven to work over time.
 They haven’t just worked for the early pioneers of these models; they continue to work for many companies in the 21st century.
+Perhaps yours!

 Here’s a glimpse into just some of the companies which have put these customer-funded models to work, some successfully, some not.

-- They required little or no external capital to get started.
+- They typically required little or no external capital to get started.

-The successful application of any of the five customer-funded models always results in customer traction.
-To close in the words of Shanghai’s entrepreneur and angel investor Bernard Auyang, “The customer is not just king, he can be your VC too!”
+But don’t just take it from me.
+In the words of one of Shanghai’s leading business owners and angel investors Bernard Auyang, “The customer is not just king, he can be your VC too!”